stepleton/NeoWidEx/MANUAL.md

 #### ABORT STATUS

-NeoWidEx executes the `Read_Abort_Status` command, whose result elaborates on the failure condition encountered by the Widget while carrying out the last command to be executed.
+NeoWidEx issues the `Read_Abort_Status` command, whose result elaborates on the failure condition encountered by the Widget while carrying out the last command to be executed.
 If there was no preceding failure condition (marked by the least significant bit of the standard status), then the returned information is not meaningful.